-- Content (this also implies and thus requires the Size criteria to be checked)
+- Content (this also requires you to select the Size checkbox)

-You can select which files to ignore using the checkboxes in the ‘Ignore’ section of the page.
-Similarly, files must match none of the selected ignore rules in order to be listed as duplicates.
-For example, if a file is marked as hidden in the computer’s file system and the Hidden Files ignore rule is selected, it will not be considered a duplicate even if it would otherwise be because of the other criteria.
+You can select which files to ignore using the checkboxes in the Ignore section of the user interface (see screenshot).
+Similarly, files must match none of the selected Ignore settings for CCleaner to identify them as duplicates.
+For example, if a file is marked as hidden in the computer’s file system and you've selected Hidden Files in Ignore (see screenshot for reference), CCleaner won't consider it a duplicate.
+This still applies even if it does match the criteria.

 You can then specify extra drives and/or folders to include or exclude using the Include and Exclude tabs.
 To start the finder, click Search.

-Note: If an Include Rule is set to Include files only, it will only Include the specific folder selected.
+Note: If you set an Include setting to Include files only, it only Includes the specific folder you select.
 Please select Include files and subfolders to have it check subfolders as well.